Docy Child

 SOC 2 FAQ

-Developed by the American Institute of Certified Public Accountants (AICPA) in response to the ongoing move to cloud computing, a SOC 2 Report attests to the ability of a service organization’s internal controls to manage client data in a secure and trustworthy manner.
-This independent report, issued by a CPA firm, attests to the results of a comprehensive audit that focuses on system-level controls that process clients’ data.
-This is in contrast to a SOC 1 report, which focuses on financial reporting controls.
+Developed by the American Institute of Certified Public Accountants (AICPA), a SOC 2 Report attests to the ability of a service organization’s internal controls to manage client data in a secure and trustworthy manner.
+This independent report attests to the results of a comprehensive audit that focuses on system-level controls that process client data.
+This is in contrast to a SOC 1 report focusing on financial reporting controls.

-Generally, when someone asks if you have a “SOC 2” they are referring to a SOC 2 Type 2 Service Auditors report that includes the Security and Availability Trust Services Criteria.
+Generally, if you have a “SOC 2,” they are referring to a SOC 2 Type 2 Service Auditor’s report that includes the Security and Availability Trust Services Criteria.
 A SOC 2 Type 2 report covers the design and documentation of controls and provides evidence as to how the organization actually operated the documented controls over an extended period of time (usually a year).

 When a service organization undergoes a SOC 2 audit, they specify whether the auditor will perform a SOC 2 Type 1 or SOC 2 Type 2 audit.
 A SOC 2 Type 1 report attests to the design and documentation of a service provider’s controls and procedures as of a specific date.
 However, the SOC 2 Type 1 report does not cover the actual operation of the controls.